urutech/nanocc/README.md

 args ::= 'void' | type '*'?
 IDENTIFER ('[]')? (',' type '*'?
 IDENTIFER ('[]')?)*

 stmt ::= 'if'  '(' expr ')' stmt ('else' stmt)?
-       | while  '(' expr ')' stmt
+       | 'while'  '(' expr ')' stmt
-       | do stmt while  '(' expr ')' ';'
+       | 'do' stmt 'while'  '(' expr ')' ';'
        | '{' vardecl* stmt* '}'
        | 'return'? expr? ';'
-       | IDENTIFER ':' stmt
        | 'continue' ';'
        | 'break' ';'

 type ::= 'int' | 'char' | 'void'

-expr ::= "Normal definition of C expressions"
+expr ::= "Normal C expressions"
 ```

-Obviously this language would have some major restrictions.
+Obviously this language would have some major restrictions:
 * No other data types besides int, char and void.
 No unsigned, short, struct or union.
 * Only pointer to basic types (int, char, void) or array of pointers
 * No multi dimensional array
-* No for loops
+* No for-loops
 * No switch statement
 * No static keyword and therefore also no local variables with global storage class
-* no keywords such as register, volatile and the like
+* No keywords such as register, volatile and the like
-*
+* No goto and labels